Is Dropping a Year for NEET Worth It? Real Data On NEET Droppers

 NEET drop year is not always about full-on preparation.
 You need to understand the financial risk as well.
 Is your family ready or able to support you financially, even when there is no certainty?
 If the answer is yes, just go for it; you only have one life, and you should not live it with regrets.

+In 2025, about 22.09 lakhs aspirants appeared for the NEET UG exam.
+Out of which, 12.36 lakhs candidates successfully qualified for the medical counselling, translating to a success rate of 55.9%.
 In 2024, 23,33,162 candidates appeared and 13,15,853 qualified, which translates to a 56.4% success rate.
 In 2023, 20,38,596 appeared and 11,45,976 qualified; again, the success rate is around 56.2%.
-Now this data is not dropper-specific but rather as a whole.
-The dropper data says that about 60% of the total students in Govt medical colleges are droppers, & among the top AIIMS toppers, 78% had taken at least one year drop for their medical exam preparation.
-Apart from that, it is also seen that most droppers who put consistent efforts improve their score by a minimum of 100 to 150 in their second attempt, and those who don’t are the ones who followed the same approach as the previous year.
+Now, this data is not dropper-specific but rather as a whole.
+The statistics for NEET drop year success rate say that about 60% of the total students in Govt medical colleges are droppers, & among the top AIIMS toppers, 78% had taken at least one year drop for their medical exam preparation.

 Should You Take a Drop Year After NEET 2026?